-StartArticlesZombie professionals: how HR can improve team performance
+StartArticlesZombie professionals: how can HR improve team performance?

-Zombie professionals: how HR can improve team performance
+Zombie professionals: how can HR improve team performance?

-In this scenario, HR plays a very important role in ensuring that technology is used to our advantage, creating connections and maintaining each of our quality of life even from a distance
+In this scenario, HR plays a very important role in ensuring that technology is used to our advantage, creating connections and maintaining each of our quality of life even from a distance.

 Camila Paiva